My Method for Assessing Network Effects (2 of 2) (Tech Strategy – Daily Article)

 • Some go up in a step function (especially on the supplier side).

 Basically, it can be different for each company when you are dealing with platform business models (not just direct network effects).
 So, you need to take it apart.

-For each user group on a platform, you need to know:
+For the network effects for each user group on a platform, you need to know:

 And really, there are other important questions for network effects, which I have listed in detail in my Moats and Marathons books.

 1. Network effects can cause rapid increases in the real or perceived value and/or utility to customers.
-This is usually thought of as consumers.
-Or business customers.
-But it can also be for other user groups, like content creators and developers.
-A service that increases in value TO THE USER is great.
+A product or service that increases in value TO THE USER is great.
 And this is usually what we are talking about with network effects.
-But this doesn’t necessarily mean growth.
-You can have a great and improving service in a small or flat market.

 2. Network effects can increase economic value.
 This is not the same thing as customer value (real or perceived).
 If a platform business model has attractive unit economics and growth potential, then you can see increasing economic value and shareholder returns with network effects.
 But not always.
-You can have a fantastic service with increasing customer but not economic value (by network effects).
+You can have a fantastic service with increasing customer but not economic value (by network effects)

 3. Network effects can create a competitive advantage.
 This is demand side economies of scale as a moat.
 This is what collapses the market to a monopoly or oligopoly.
 However, this doesn’t necessarily mean the creation of economic value.
 You can dominate an unattractive business.
 And it doesn’t necessarily mean growth.
 You can dominate a stagnant business.